 If you want to evaluate a forex broker, asking how stable it is may be a great place to start.
 Before doing so, it could prove beneficial to have a sense of exactly what information you are looking for.
 Here are some factors to consider when gauging the stability of a forex broker:

-Company Background: How long has the company been in business?
+- Company Background: How long have you been in business?
 Has it weathered many economic downturns?

 Another way to assess a forex broker is to ask whether it is regulated.
 If it is, the company will likely provide detail on the exact regulators it is registered with.
 In the U.S., the National Futures Association, a self-regulatory organisation, as well as the U.S. Commodity Futures Trading Commission, an independent agency, have jurisdiction over forex brokers.